fbpx

 And we’re looking for more people to help us make a difference.

-The Community Visitors Scheme is a friendship program linking volunteer visitors with people who are isolated at home or live in aged care facilities throughout the Bundaberg and Burnett regions.
+The AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) is a friendship program linking volunteer visitors with people who are isolated at home or live in aged care facilities throughout the Bundaberg and Burnett regions.

 The value of friendship and community interaction is truly priceless – as human beings, having a sense of belonging and self-esteem are significant factors of our needs and mental health.